 Wild and remote, untamed and exciting - welcome to Ireland's Wild Atlantic Way Experience one of the wildest, most enchanting and culturally rich coastal touring routes in the world.
 Wherever you travel along the Wild Atlantic Way you'll find magic, adventure, history and beauty in abundance.
 Divided into five main sections each one offers you memories that will last a lifetime.
 And do you know what?
 You won’t even have seen the half of it.
 And it’ll call you back.
 Just you wait.

 Céad Míle Fáilte – A hundred thousand welcomes to Ireland’s capital city from the team at Visit Dublin.
 We are delighted to bring you our guide to our fair city; the home of lively nightlife, stand-out culture, adrenaline-pumping action and much more.
-While it's hard to capture all the great things you can experience during your trip to Dublin; we have rounded up some highlights for 2014.
-In the downloadable guide, you’ll find snap shots of all the great things to see and do including some of Dublin’s best kept secrets, its great bars and eateries and all the things you really shouldn't miss.
-Whatever time of the year you visit you are guaranteed fun and craic and we think you'll #LoveDublin just as much as we do.
+While it's hard to capture all the great things you can experience during your trip to Dublin, in this guide, you’ll find snapshots of all the great things to see and do including some of Dublin’s best kept secrets.
+We think you'll #LoveDublin just as much as we do.

 A remarkable county with a truly unique atmosphere, Galway in the West of Ireland gets under your skin like no other place in the world.
-Dramatic, haunting and utterly wild, the craggy countryside at times looks unforgiving, at times rich with bursts of colour and dotted with tranquil, picture perfect lakes.
-The Gaeltacht area of County Galway offers an authentic insight into life through the Irish language, and the Aran Islands have a breathtaking beauty and an island atmosphere of their own.
-On top of all this, Galway’s got great beaches, soaring mountains, lovely villages, fabulous pubs and some of the friendliest people in Ireland.
+Dramatic, haunting and utterly wild, the craggy countryside at times looks unforgiving, yet rich with bursts of color.
+The Gaeltacht area of County Galway offers an authentic insight into life through the Irish language, and the Aran Islands have a breathtaking beauty of their own.
+Galway’s got great beaches, soaring mountains, lovely villages, fabulous pubs and some of the friendliest people in Ireland.

 Ireland doesn't stop at its coastline or waterfront.
 In fact, the ends of the earth are only the beginning of the adventure – the springboard from which you cross the Atlantic Ocean to some of the country’s best-kept secrets.
 There’s no feeling quite like standing on an Irish island.
 Gazing out into the Atlantic blueness, sensing the salt on your tongue and the sea breeze on your cheeks, a visit to these outposts is an enlivening experience.
 Wild, rugged and beautiful - welcome to Ireland’s Islands